vannguyengd/gooddata-ui/docs/01_intro__about_gooddataui.md

 ## Get GoodData

 To use GoodData.UI, you must have an account on the GoodData platform or GoodData Cloud, or an installation of GoodData.CN.
-You can create a GoodData platform account for free at [https://www.gooddata.com/free/](https://www.gooddata.com/free/), a GoodData Cloud account for free at TODO LINK!!! [https://www.gooddata.com/free/](https://www.gooddata.com/free/) or download GoodData.CN at [https://www.gooddata.com/developers/](https://www.gooddata.com/developers/).
+You can create a GoodData platform account for free at [https://www.gooddata.com/free/](https://www.gooddata.com/free/), a GoodData Cloud account for free at [https://www.gooddata.com/trial/](https://www.gooddata.com/trial/) or download GoodData.CN at [https://www.gooddata.com/developers/](https://www.gooddata.com/developers/).

 ## Upcoming features